mariakerasidou/maria/index.md

 Introduction
 ========================================================
-Countries with high rates in alcohol consumption are USA and Canada where people consume 10-12 litres alcohol per year
+Countries with high rates in alcohol consumption are USA and Canada where people consume 10-12 litres alcohol per year (Hannah R.& Max R,2018)

-Countries with low rates in alcohol consumption are India and Pakistan where people consume 0.5-3 litres alcohol per year
+Countries with low rates in alcohol consumption are India and Pakistan where people consume 0.5-3 litres alcohol per year(Hannah R.& Max R,2018)

-Many researches prove that reduction of alcohol use after a period of heavy drinking has as a result alcohol withdrawal.
+Many researches prove that reduction of alcohol use after a period of heavy drinking has as a result alcohol withdrawal.(Medina J.,2018)

 Hypothesis